thmaillarb/vnovel_generation/README.md

     correct_answer: 0
 ```

-See the actual `questions.yaml` file for an example.
+See the `situation examples` directory for sample files.